pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 }
 ```

-This will throw an error when loading the child template.
+This will throw an error when loading the child config.

 ### Overriding is Allowed